klandergren/jekyll-last-commit/README.md

 ### Why not just improve gjtorikian/jekyll-last-modified-at ?

-I did!
-I have two open PRs which take an approach more in line with that codebase’s architecture and conventions.
-See [improving render performance via PATH_CACHE usage and bulk git log ... call #85](https://github.com/gjtorikian/jekyll-last-modified-at/issues/85)
+See [improving render performance via PATH_CACHE usage and bulk git log ... call #85](https://github.com/gjtorikian/jekyll-last-modified-at/issues/85) which includes two PRs more in line with that repository’s architecture and conventions.

 ### Why not fork gjtorikian/jekyll-last-modified-at ?

-I realized that all the information I wanted could be grabbed via [libgit2/rugged](https://github.com/libgit2/rugged) and not involve a complete rewrite of a very popular plugin.
-If folks have performance issues they can safely compare their options using this!
+Grabbing data via [libgit2/rugged](https://github.com/libgit2/rugged) would be too big of a rewrite for what is a very popular plugin.
+If folks have performance issues getting `page.last_modified_at` they can safely compare their options using this!